Payment and installment plans continue to gain popularity, and for good reason.

 - Start date (charge of first payment plan cycle) set to start of cohort (25 March 2024)

-As Gigantic demonstrates, not only can you make a high-value product much more accessible to a wider audience, but you don’t end up paying the fees that get applied with buy now, pay later!
+As Gigantic demonstrates, not only can you make a high-value product much more accessible to a wider audience, but you don’t have to pay the fees that are applied with buy now, pay later!

-It is possible for the customers to cancel these payment plans midway — meaning you are not guaranteed to receive the full payment — however the risk of customers not paying all their installments is low in the contexts that these payment plans are suitable for.
+Customers can cancel these payment plans midway, meaning they are not guaranteed to receive the full payment.
+However, the risk of customers not paying all their installments is low in the contexts for which these payment plans are suitable.

 Some tips to bear in mind to mitigate the risk of loss when selling a product in installments are:

-- Take an upfront payment or deposit: Be clear about whether and up till what time it is refundable.
+- Take an upfront payment or deposit: Be clear about whether and when it is refundable.

 - Offer incentives for completing the plan: Motivate customers to stay engaged with the full subscription by offering discounts or bonuses for completing the entire program.
 This could be a completion certificate, access to bonus content, or a discount on future services.